 In this inspection method technique, High-frequency sound waves are sent to the object under test.

 The sound wave travels through the material.
-During their path of travel, they suffer the loss of energy and are reflected at interfaces.
+During their path of travel, they suffer the loss of energy which is reflected at interfaces.
 A receiver probe picks up the reflected wave and analyzes this signal to locate flaws in the object under inspection.

 Ultra-sonic can detect cracks, laminations, shrinkage, cavities, flakes, pores, and other discontinuities.